 Scottish Power – Cruachan

 Environmental Mitigation: Specific measures to be identified through project level EIA, taking into account SEA findings.
-Project level HRA will be required and the mitigation included in the Habitats Regulations Appraisal Record should be used to inform planning processes and be applied as appropriate.
+Project level HRA may be required and any mitigation included in the Habitats Regulations Appraisal Record should be used to inform planning processes and be applied as appropriate.

 Ongoing Activity and Milestones:

 Development plans, particularly those covering rural areas, to consider the adoption of policies and /or supplementary guidance on Pumped Hydroelectric Storage.

-Scottish Power progressing feasibility study for Cruachan 2, and has sought to have the expansion of power generation activities at Cruachan to be reflected in the new Local Development Plan for Argyll & Bute, which is currently being prepared.
+Scottish Power has completed a feasibility study for Cruachan 2, and has sought to have the expansion of power generation activities at Cruachan to be reflected in the new Local Development Plan for Argyll & Bute, which is currently being prepared.

-In addition to the two large pumped-storage schemes that currently have planning permission, with a further one in planning.
+In addition to the two large pumped-storage schemes that currently have planning permission, further schemes are at the pre-planning stage in planning.
 In addition, a newly formed UK-wide Pumped-Storage Hydro Working Group has recently been convened.